OpenModelica/OpenModelica/UsersGuide/source/omedit.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Displays the HTML documentation of Modelica classes.
 It contains the
 navigation buttons for moving forward and backward.
+It also contains
+a WYSIWYG editor which allows writing class documentation in HTML format.
-To see documentation
-of any class, right click the Modelica class in Libraries Browser and
+To see documentation of any class, right click the Modelica class
-choose View Documentation.
+in Libraries Browser and choose View Documentation.

 .. figure :: media/omedit-documentation-browser.png